 School Garden Classrooms

 NEEM advocates the use of sustainable plant-based learning across the curriculum.
-Training teachers to incorporate the use of outdoor gardens, natural settings and plant activities in their classroom lessons achieve this goal.
+Training teachers to incorporate the use of sustainable outdoor gardens, farm, natural settings and plant activities in their classroom lessons achieve this goal.
 Our goal is to help make plant-based learning a part of every school child’s education.

 NEEM wants to assist groups to plan for, design, install and maintain school community gardens of all styles, purposes, and sizes.
+The majority of Schools in the United States in the public system are on large portions of cleared unused land that can become a fresh organic resource for each school.

 Goals and Objectives